JamesBurnside/BundleNStarChatComponent/readme.md

-A bundle of N* components for use in @azure/communication-react
+POC of a set of bundled of N* components